MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-dimensions.md

 With this set up, you can add your two dimensions as the two global dimensions on the **General Ledger Setup** page.
 This means that you can use AREA and DEPARTMENT as filters for general ledger entries, as well as on all reports and account schedules.
 Both global dimensions are also automatically available for use on entry lines and document headers as shortcut dimensions.

 ## <a name="getting-an-overview-of-dimensions-used-multiple-times"></a>Getting an Overview of Dimensions used Multiple Times
 The **Default Dimensions-Multiple** page specifies how a group of accounts use dimensions and dimension values.
 You can do this by highlighting multiple accounts and then specifying default dimensions and dimension values for all the accounts you have highlighted in the account list.
-When you specify default dimensions for the highlighted accounts, the program will suggest these dimensions and dimension values whenever one of these accounts is used, for example on a journal line.
+When you specify default dimensions for the highlighted accounts, application will suggest these dimensions and dimension values whenever one of these accounts is used, for example on a journal line.
 This makes entry posting easier for the user, as the dimension fields are filled in automatically.
 However, the dimension values that are suggested can be changed on, for example, a journal line.

 The **Default Dimensions-Multiple** page contains the following fields: